-This policy will be reviewed annually by the SENDCo.
-At every review, it will be approved by the Education committee of the governing board.
+This policy will be reviewed annually by the Assistant Head - Student Development in conjunction with the SENDCo.
+At every review, it will be approved by the Education Committee of the governing board.

 Any changes in the policy will be clearly communicated to all members of staff involved in supporting students with additional health needs, and to parents and students themselves.